National Anti-Corruption Commission General Scheme

 - applying, or proposing to apply, for administrative review of a matter arising under the National Anti-Corruption Commission Act 2022.

-You must have sought legal aid from a legal aid commission in your state or territory before applying under the NACC General Scheme.
-If you will be receiving legal aid for your NACC matter, we cannot provide you with funding under the NACC General Scheme.
+You should also seek legal aid from a legal aid commission in your state or territory before applying under the NACC General Scheme.
+If you will be receiving legal aid for your NACC matter, you will generally not be eligible for assistance under the NACC General Scheme.

 Who is eligible